-Zotero is a bibliographic manager that you can use as a browser plug-n (if you use Mozilla Firefox), a stand-alone app (if you use Safari or Chrome), or online.
-It works best as a plug-in or app.
+Zotero is a bibliographic manager that works as a standalone application in conjunction with a web browser connector.
+The connector captures bibliographic information in your web browser and sends it to the app.
 Zotero is popular among researchers who want a quick, stream-lined tool for saving references and citing sources while writing.
-You can download and install Zotero for free.Once you download the app, be sure to download the proper extension for your web browser as well.
+You can download and install Zotero for free.Once you download the app, be sure to download the proper connector for your web browser as well.

 The primary features of Zotero are:

-Zotero can only be used with the Firefox, Chrome, and Safari web browsers.
+Zotero can only be used with the Firefox, Chrome, Edge, and Safari web browsers.
 You can download and install Zotero for free.

-If you're using Chrome and have downloaded the browser extension, the Save to Zotero button appears here:
+If you're using Firefox, the button appears here:

 Additionally, you can sync your Zotero libraries to an online account.

 Note: Zotero only provides 300MB of online storage.
 If you want to use Zotero as a cloud-based storage system for your files, you can upgrade to more storage for a fee.
 Deleting attachments and snapshots of web pages will greatly reduce the amount of storage you're currently using.